Vman45/elucidate/README.md

-# elucidate.sh
+# elucidate.sh is a work in progress!

-A neat Bash script to build and install Enlightenment 23 on **Ubuntu Focal Fossa**.
+Bash script to build and install Enlightenment 23 on **Ubuntu Focal Fossa**.

 Intended audience: ~~beginner~~ - ~~intermediate~~ - advanced